-In 2013, Auckland regional public hospitals provided 266,270 bed days of service for Waitemata residents (medical/surgical/maternity, i.e. excluding geriatrics, mental health and disability support/rehabilitation).
-This is an average of 730 patients in beds each day.
-79% of this was provided by Waitemata DHB, with 19% provided by Auckland DHB, 2% by Counties Manukau DHB and 1% by agencies outside the Auckland region.
-People aged 65 and over make up 13% of the population but account for 30% of medical/surgical discharges and 45% of beds used.
-Applying the projected population growth, including the predicted increase in the number and proportion of older people, suggests that by 2026 Waitemata DHB will need 381 additional hospital beds.
+In 2017/18, Auckland regional public hospitals provided 282,000 bed days of service for Waitematā residents (medical/surgical/maternity, i.e. excluding geriatrics, mental health and disability support/rehabilitation).
+This is an average of 774 patients in beds each day.
+Waitematā DHB facilities provided 81% of these, with 17% provided by Auckland DHB (mostly to children), 1% by Counties Manukau DHB and 1% by agencies outside the Auckland region.
+People aged 65 and over make up 14% of the population but account for 37% of medical/surgical discharges and 50% of beds used.

-Compared with the New Zealand average, Waitemata has a higher admission rate for patients presenting acutely to medical and surgical specialties, but a lower rate for elective admissions.
+Compared with the New Zealand average, Waitematā has a higher admission rate for patients presenting acutely to medical and surgical specialties, but a lower rate for elective admissions.
 The figures for elective admissions exclude patients who funded their own treatment (through insurance or direct payment).
-Although the number of admissions per head of population has increased over time, the number of beds used has remained stable, because lengths of stay have reduced, from an average of 4.2 days in 2006 to 3.7 days in 2013.